 Questions - All 3.
-Do you think the system should also be expanded to include cat registrations and cat breeder registrations? ☐ Yes ☐ No ☐ Unsure 4.
-Do you think any of the following additional information should be included on the centralised registration system (you may select more than one option): □ Approved kennel establishments □ Dog management facilities ⋈ Pet shops that sell or transfer dogs ⋈ Dangerous dogs ⋈ Dog owner's subject to Court orders or convicted of particular offences ⋈ Dogs that have been seized by the local government ⋈ Dogs involved in a dog attack ⋈ Dogs that have not been controlled by the owner ⋈ Dogs that have caused a nuisance or are subject to a nuisance complaint Dogs that are subject to a destruction order ☐ Other information - please specify: Please indicate reasons for your preference/s: Allowing pet shops and approved breeders to check the details of their customers first to ensure they are not subject to Court orders or convicted of animal cruelty offences would help to ensure that dogs are only provided to good homes.
+Do you think the system should also be expanded to include cat registrations and cat breeder registrations? ☒ Yes ☐ No ☐ Unsure 4.
+Do you think any of the following additional information should be included on the centralised registration system (you may select more than one opt on). $\boxtimes$ Approved kennel establishments $\boxtimes$ Dog management facilities $\boxtimes$ Pet shops that sell or transfer dogs $\boxtimes$ Dangerous dogs $\boxtimes$ Dog owner's subject to Court orders or convicted of particular offences $\boxtimes$ Dogs that have been seized by the local government $\boxtimes$ Dogs involved in a dog attack $\boxtimes$ Dogs that have not been controlled by the owner $\boxtimes$ Dogs that have caused a nuisance or are subject to a nuisance complaint $\boxtimes$ Dogs that are subject to a destruction order Other information - please specify: res Acc sho info ase indicate reasons for your preference/s: Will assist in keeping cues and shelters informed about behaviour of dog when rehoming, countability and transparency for the industry.
+Councils and rangers ould not be able to refuse rescues taking impounded dogs based on this formation.
+Rescues should be trusted to undertake their own assessments a home environment once vet work is completed by a qualified naviourist.
+5. ado uld you support a larger increase in dog registration fees to include litional information on the system?
+Yes No Unsure 6. reg w much extra would you be prepared to pay for an annual dog istration to cover these costs? \$1 - \$5 \$6 - \$10 \$11 - \$15 \$16 - \$20 More than \$20 7. $\boxtimes$ on do you think should have access to this additional information?
+Only local governments Animal welfare agencies Other - please specify: